 Life Insurance or Annuities

 Oftentimes, insurance agents will encourage you to take advantage of the fact that life insurance or annuities allow for tax-deferred accumulation.
 Their theory is that if you bought the same mutual funds in a regular taxable account, you'd pay taxes every year on the growth.
 Thus, the insurance contract or annuity shields your growing college fund from Uncle Sam.

-They also fail to mention that you can get even better tax benefits in a Section 529 account or Coverdell ESA (Education IRA), with a 1-2 percent annual cost savings over an insurance or annuity contract.
+They also fail to mention that you can get even better tax benefits in a Section 529 account or Coverdell ESA (Education IRA), with a 1% to 2% annual cost savings over an insurance or annuity contract.

 Collectibles and Artwork